 Do cats have any feelings for their owners?

 With around 8 million of us owning a cat here in the UK, we definitely like having them around.
-And we like to spoil them, too – according to a recent IAMS UK survey, cat owners splash out a whopping £7.9 million on their furry friends each year, with some even buying their pampered puss a present each and every month!
+And as a devoted cat lover, you may be especially interested in understanding your cat's feelings.
+We like to spoil them, too – according to an IAMS UK survey, cat owners splash out a whopping £7.9 million on their furry friends each year, with some even buying their pampered puss a present each and every month!

 Do they really appreciate all this affection?
 How can we tell if our cats love us back?
 Are they as loyal as dogs and are they ever protective of their owners?